ethereum/remix-ide/docs/layout.md

 The home tab is located in the Main Panel.
 It can be closed.  <br> You can also access it (even if closed) by clicking the Remix logo at the top of the icon panel.

-The hometab contains links to resouces - including links to these docs as well as our Twitter feed, our Medium blog, gitter chat and more.
+The hometab contains links to resources - including links to these docs as well as our Twitter feed, our Medium blog, gitter chat and more.
 There are also shortcuts for loading files into Remix.

 ### Solidity Environment
-Clicking the **Solidity button** in the featured plugins section of the home tab will **Solidity Static Analysis** and **Solidity Unit Testing** as well as the Solidity Compiler and Deploy & Run module (which are there by default).
+Clicking the **Solidity button** in the featured plugins section of the home tab will activate  **Solidity Static Analysis** and **Solidity Unit Testing** as well as the Solidity Compiler and Deploy & Run (which are there by default).

 To see all the plugins go to the **Plugin Manager** - by selecting the plug in the icon panel.
 ![](images/a-plug.png) <br>